First, let’s look at what exactly it means to eat mostly paleo.

 Would I recommend eating Paleo for my clients?

-For most of my 1:1 clients I suggested a well-rounded clean eating meal plan, which includes whole grains and rice as their main carb source.
+For most of my Burn Fat Fast clients I suggested a well-rounded carb cycling and Intermittent Fasting “diet”, which includes healthy carbs, as their main carb source.
 Why?
 Because many times my new clients are not used to eating healthy, and need to adapt to clean eating slowly.

 After a certain amount of time, if they hit a plateau or experience digestive distress (and have been to their doctor), we sometimes look at alternative ways of eating, but it’s not the norm.